vuejs/eslint-plugin-vue/docs/rules/attributes-order.md

 ## :book: Rule Details

-This rule aims to enfore ordering of component attributes.
+This rule aims to enforce ordering of component attributes.
 The default order is specified in the [Vue styleguide](https://vuejs.org/v2/style-guide/#Element-attribute-order-recommended) and is:
 - DEFINITION
 ex: 'is'
 - LIST_RENDERING